AI notetaker for product teams: How to prioritize roadmap decisions using customer feedback

 Synthesis: The process of combining multiple customer conversations into coherent insights that inform product decisions.
 Time-intensive when done manually.

-Bot-free capture: Recording audio via device microphone rather than a virtual meeting participant.
-Preserves natural conversation dynamics by avoiding recording announcements and visible bots.
+Bot-free capture: Transcribing audio via the device microphone rather than a virtual meeting participant.

 RICE framework: Roadmap prioritization method scoring features by Reach, Impact, Confidence, and Effort.
 Customer interviews directly inform three of four factors.